QSZ-92

-The QSZ-92, also known as the Type 92 (92式手枪 (Jiǔ Èr Shì Shoǔqiāng, Type 92 Handgun)), is a semi-automatic pistol designed by Norinco.
+The QSZ-92, also known as the Type 92 (92式手枪), (Note: The pistol's designation "QSZ" stands for "'light weapon' (qīng wŭqì)—'pistol' (shǒuqiāng)—'automatic' (zìdòng)".) is a semi-automatic pistol designed by Norinco.

 History

-The decision to develop a new pistol was made in 1987 to replace the existing sidearms in the People's Liberation Army.
+The decision to develop a new pistol was made in 1987 to replace the Type 54/64/77.
 Research and development started in 1992.

-The QSZ-92 was adopted by the People's Liberation Army's forces in 1998.
+Development of the QSZ-92 pistol began in 1994 and was adopted by the People's Liberation Army's forces in 1998.
+The export variants (9×19mm versions) include the CF-98 (barrel life c.
+8,000 rds) and the NP-42 (barrel life c.
+10,000 rds).
+The latter is the basic version without provisions for suppressor etc. Both have so far found commercial export in Canada.
+The CF-98 has also been sighted in parts of Africa.

+In June 2022, it's reported that Iraq has made the pistol as the Babylon through the Defence Industries Commission.
+They are sold to Iraqi lawyers who need personal protection.
+Former prime minister Mustafa Al-Kadhimi was gifted the first Babylon made.
+It was reported that Norinco provided assistance in manufacturing the Babylon.

 On 11 July 2024, it was confirmed that the Hong Kong Police Force would adopt the CF98A and CS/LP5 respectively to replace the S&W M10HB revolvers for uniformed officers and SIG P250 Dcc pistols for detectives as necessary parts for maintenance are running out.

 Design

 Operation

 The QSZ-92 operates with a recoil-operated, locked-breech and has a rotating barrel locking system, in which the barrel rotates on recoil to lock and unlock itself from the slide, and the front part of the frame under the barrel is shaped as an accessory rail to accept laser sights or flash lights.

 A unique feature of this pistol is the detachable steel frame that sits inside the polymer grip and contains the fire control group.

 Like many modern military pistols, the QSZ-92 has a double-action/single-action trigger with a combined safety/decocker.